27 Best Christian apologetics books to read and study

 9. ‘Cold-Case Christianity’ by J. Warner Wallace

-“Cold-Case Christianity by J. Warner Wallace” is a Christian apologetics book where a former atheist homicide detective applies investigative skills to examine Gospel claims, eyewitness evidence, and Christianity's historical validity—inspiring confidence through courtroom techniques and stories.
+“Cold-Case Christianity" by J. Warner Wallace is a Christian apologetics book where a former atheist homicide detective applies investigative skills to examine claims of the Gospels.

 10. ‘Tactics’ by Greg Koukl